Allizae/Portfolio/README.md

       - For Apple products, refunds tend to occur the lowest among this product which is most visibly seen in 2019 where the refund rate was 6% compared to 11% for Apple iPhone and 18% for Macbook Air Laptop.
    - The 27in 4k gaming monitor is the second most popular product in 3 of the 4 regions.
    - ThinkPad Laptops have the highest refund rate at 12%.
 Customers seem to be happiest with the Samsung Charging Cable Pack as refunds occur at a 1% rate which is the least among all products.
+   - Bose Soundsport Headphones are the poorest performing product with only 27 orders and $3K total sales making it less than 1% of sales.

 3. Loyalty Program
    - Starting in 2022, customers in the loyalty program surpass non-loyalty customers by all key metrics (total sales, average order value, and order count) spending $30 more on average.